 Durable and long-lasting, niobium is an excellent choice for those with sensitive ears who want to wear an alternative to base metals, such as brass, bronze that may irritate them.
 A little expensive but worth it for the colour options available and unsurpassed hypo-allergenicity.

 Bonus points!
-It's also anti-tarnish, requiring less polishing and cleaning, therefore better for the longevity of the product.
+It's also anti-tarnish, requiring less polishing and cleaning, therefore better for the longevity of your earrings.

 Titanium is durable, tarnish-resistant and non-toxic.
 This light-weight, natural element makes an excellent choice for allergy sufferers.